jgm/gitit/README.markdown

   the apache proxy instructions.
 - Anton van Straaten made the process of page generation more modular by adding Gitit.ContentTransformer.
-- Robin Green helped improve the plugin API and interface.
+- Robin Green helped improve the plugin API and interface, and fixed a security problem with the reset password code.
 - Thomas Hartman helped improve the index page, making directory browsing persistent.
 - Justin Bogner improved the appearance of the preview button.